 “It was a glorious moonlight night; I can remember it perfectly well.
-Poe and McKinney and I all met a little way out from the edge of the place.
+Poe, McKinney, and I all met a little way out from the edge of the place.
 We decided that the Kid was not far away.
-We went down to the houses, and I put Poe and McKinney outside of Pete Maxwell’s house and I went inside.
+We went down to the houses, and I put Poe and McKinney outside of Pete Maxwell’s house, and I went inside.
 Right here was the door.
-We did not know it at that time, but just about then the Kid was lying with his boots off in the house of an old Mexican just across there, not very far away from Maxwell’s door.
+We did not know it at that time, but just about then, the Kid was lying with his boots off in the house of an old Mexican just across there, not very far away from Maxwell’s door.
 He told the Mexican, when he came in, to cook something for him to eat.
 Maxwell had killed a beef not long before, and there was a quarter hanging up under the porch out in front.
 After a while, the Kid got up, got a butcher knife from the old Mexican, and concluded to go over and cut himself off a piece of meat from the quarter at Maxwell’s house.
-This is how the story arose that he came into the house with his boots in his hand to keep an appointment with a Mexican girl.
+This is how the story arose: he came into the house with his boots in his hand to keep an appointment with a Mexican girl.

 “The usual story is that I was down close to the wall behind Maxwell’s bed.
-This was not the case, for the bed was close against the wall.
+This was not the case, for the bed was close to the wall.
 Pete Maxwell was lying in bed, right here in this corner, as I said.
-I was sitting in a chair and leaning over toward him, as I talked in a low tone.
+I was sitting in a chair and leaning over toward him as I talked in a low tone.
 My right side was toward him, and my revolver was on that side.
-I did not know that the Kid was so close at hand, or, indeed, know for sure that he was there in the settlement at all.
+I did not know that the Kid was so close at hand or, indeed, know for sure that he was there in the settlement at all.

-Go To Next Chapter – Bad Men Of Texas
+Go To the Next Chapter – Bad Men Of Texas